 Set up in 1973 within the Italian footwear district of Montebelluna, Treviso, Lotto was set up primarily as a tennis shoe manufacturer.
 These days they are known for the lot, from tees and shorts to socks and sweatbands, all created with colourful Italian flair.
 With this mid-priced brand, you certainly get your money’s worth and close to 50 years of experienced tennis input - leaving you free to focus on that all-important on-court performance.

 No company has burst onto the tennis scene with such confidence and certainty in recent time as Castore.
 Set up only three years ago by Phil and Tom Beahon, two sportive twenty-somethings from Liverpool, England, they create sleek, premium quality tennis wear, inspired by Wimbledon whites.
-Backed by some of the biggest fashion investors in the UK, they have recently signed Andy Murray and look set to become a new player in the world of sportswear for aspiring men.
+Backed by some of the biggest fashion investors in the UK, they have recently signed Andy Murray for supply his tennis clothes and look set to become a new player in the world of sportswear for aspiring men.

 Alongside Fred Perry and Lacoste, Sergio Tacchini is firmly established as both a sports and fashion brand.
 First formed in 1966 to experiment with fabrics and create elegant looking tennis wear, they rose to prominence in the 70s and 80s thanks to stars such as Jimmy Connors and John McEnroe.
 Their amazing polo shirts exude a retro look that works effortlessly on today’s courts.
 And if that wasn’t enough, their exemplary jackets will have you warming up and warming down in classic grand slam fashion.